ryanphilipcohen/ryanphilipcohen/README.md

 I'm experienced with Java and Python, and I'm currently learning React and Typescript.

-If you'd like to reach out, DM me on LinkedIn @ https://www.linkedin.com/in/ryan-p-cohen/
+If you'd like to reach out, DM me on LinkedIn.
+Have a nice day! 👋

 <!--
 **ryanphilipcohen/ryanphilipcohen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.